Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Context-free syntax

 The syntax of Ü is context-free, that simplifies compiler development and makes code more readable.
+The only exception are macros, which allow to extend syntax in a limited way, but such macros depend only on their definition and not things like type system and other information not available at parsing stage.

 ### Order-independent top level definitions